 Because a financial model relies on the use of assumptions to calculate projected values, it becomes prudent to also stress test the formulas surrounding the assumptions.
 Test all probable and possible values of the assumptions and see if that crashes the formula.
 Decrease the assumption, increase it, flip its sign, or make it zero, and see whether the formulas still calculate properly.
 If, in any case, the formula errors or becomes nonsensical, a further look into the formula logic may be required for that specific assumption.

 If multiple users operate within the financial model, check the output values against their copy or version of the model.
-Are the assumptions similar and do the result match exactly?
+Are the assumptions similar and do the results match exactly?
 This is also a good time to ensure that proper formatting has carried over into the new iterations of the model.

 Because of the structured nature of the core statements, it is not too difficult to ensure the data and calculations are correct.
 Below are just a few types of checks that can be placed within an Excel model to ensure that values are adding up correctly.

 Does the balance sheet add up?
-Does Assets minus Liabilities minus Equity equal zero?
+Do Assets minus Liabilities minus Equity equal zero?

 Do ending values in the supporting schedules match their corresponding values in the core statements?

-One master error check to check whether all of the above are resulting correctly.
+One master error checks to determine whether all of the above are resulting correctly.

 Placing these checks within a financial model allows the user to ensure calculations are being done correctly, and no formula logic has been made erroneously.
 The more checks in place, the more secure the financial model is from errors appearing.